Introduction to survival analysis¶

 and solving this differential equation (cool, it is a differential equation!), we get:

-What I love about the above equation is that it defines all survival functions.
-Notice that we can now speak either about the survival function, \(S(t)\), or the hazard function, \(h(t)\), and we can convert back and forth quite easily.
-It also gives us another, albeit not as useful, expression for \(T\).
-Upon differentiation and some algebra, we recover:
+What I like about the above relationships is that it defines all survival functions.
+Notice that we can now speak either about the survival function, \(S(t)\), the hazard, \(h(t)\), or the cumulative hazard function, \(H(t)\), and we can convert back and forth quite easily.
+Below is a graphic of all the relationships between the quantities.